Seamless Retail Experiences

 For more on upgrading customer experiences in e-commerce, check out this eBook “4 Digital Quick Wins”

-Quality, Not Quantity: Strategic Customer Listening for Experience Improvement
+Customer Listening Experience Improvement

 For many years now, conventional wisdom has held that the best way to listen to as many customers as possible is to turn every customer listening post within your customer experience (CX) program on and simply capture all insights that come your way.
 This strategy makes a simple kind of sense on paper; if you’re listening to as many people as possible, you’re bound to hear something pertinent to your CX and organizational goals, right?